 The first $1M in enterprise revenue is an architecture problem, not a hustle problem.

 I'm Jim Light.
-For more than 50 years I've built the go-to-market systems that move enterprise technology companies from founder-led selling to repeatable revenue — including a Deloitte Consulting GTM that produced $100M in first-year sales and an EMC system integrator channel that grew to $1B+ in annual revenue.
+Fifty-five years in enterprise technology.
+Thirty-plus building the go-to-market systems that move emerging companies from founder-led selling to repeatable revenue — including an EMC system integrator channel that grew to $1B+ in annual revenue and a joint offering with EDS that drove $480M by its second year.
+I find the wedge, design the motion, build the partner ecosystem, and hand you a repeatable revenue engine.
 In 90 days, I'll architect yours.

 Most early-stage enterprise companies don't have a sales problem.
 They have a GTM architecture problem.